zain2525/Computer-Vision-with-transfer-learning/README.md

 # Food Vision 101™ 🍔👁
-## Transfer Learning With TenserFlow (Feature Extraction & Fine-Tuning):
+## Transfer Learning With TensorFlow (Feature Extraction & Fine-Tuning):

 ## What we're going to cover
 ### 1. Using Kaggel Datasets to download and explore data